 Girafe Paris Menu: How much does the restaurant cost?

 A meal with an entree, main dish, and one cocktail can cost you up to €90 per person at Girafe.
 However, if you want to visit it on a limited budget you can always get a mix of small side dishes such as grilled avocado salad and truffle linguine for €10-15 each.

 Expect to pay €35 for fish dishes such as Tuna or Salmon, €58 for lobster with linguini and tomatoes, and €30 for a half dozen oysters.

 You can always use this link to check the Girafe menu before booking a table (last updated September 2023).

 You can check their menu at their official website to budget your visit.

 Is splurging at Girafe worth it?

 While the food at Girafe is delicious, you actually pay for the views.
 If you are a foodie looking for a gourmet experience I recommend you to skip Girafe as there are better restaurants in Paris, but if great food, a trendy vibe, and the most incredible views of the Eiffel Tower are what you want then Girafe is perfect for you.

-If you can’t get a table at Girafe I suggest you to check out Café D’l Homme and Bambini (also owned by Paris Society), two alternative options located around Trocadero that provide nearly identical views to Girafe and even offer more affordable prices.
+If you can’t get a table at Girafe Paris, I suggest you to check out Café D’l Homme and Bambini, two alternative options located around Trocadero that provide nearly identical views to Girafe and even offer more affordable prices.